woowacourse-precourse/javascript-lotto/docs/README.md

 - [x] extract functions from logic

 ## Test
-- [ ] write test cases of each feature except UI logics in jest
+- [ ] write test cases of each feature of domain logic